Easy access to your money with our simple savings account

 Once your account is open and we have your initial deposit we will send you an information pack and operating instructions.
 You can choose three banking options:

 - By telephone — If you want to operate your account by telephone you can speak to a member of our helpful and friendly customer service team on 0345 845 0829.
-This service is available from 8am until 6pm Monday to Friday — from 10am on Wednesdays.
+This service is available from 8am until 6pm Monday to Friday.

-- By post — Please write to us at: Scottish Widows Bank, PO Box 12757, 67 Morrison Street, Edinburgh EH3 8YJ.
+- By post — Please write to us at: Scottish Widows Bank, PO Box 883, Leeds LS1 9TY.
 Once you have an account number this should be included in all correspondence, so that we can deal with your request more efficiently.

 - By Internet Banking — You can request Internet Banking by completing the relevant question in your Instant Saver 2 Account application form.
 Alternatively, please call 0345 845 0829 to register.
-Our opening hours are 8am to 6pm Monday to Friday (Wednesday from 10am).
+Lines are open 8am to 6pm Monday to Friday.
 When you call, you’ll need your Instant Saver 2 Account number.
 We’ll also ask you additional questions to verify your identity before setting up your Internet Banking access.

 How do I make deposits?